smemsh/git-reltag/README.rst

 - configurable fields to go into tag message
 - tag message injection from external scripts
 - local deploys might better use shared repos ie multi-checkout
+- document why we would want to use 'match' subcommand

 Status